I became a designing consultant to help you serve more clients and make better use of your time.

 Business strategy, translated into branding, translated into web design; all from one hand.

 Once business priorities have been set, words and visuals need to be aligned to support them.
-A convincing, logical hierarchy of messages must be established and reflected in appealing.
+A convincing, logical hierarchy of messages must be established and reflected in an appealing way.

-I was trained at the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland, to apply scientific rigour and precision.
+I was trained at the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland, to apply scientific rigour and precision in my reasoning and communication.

 The visitors of your website will find it easy to follow your lines of thought.